3 Big Differences Between Real Estate Agents and Lawyers

-Agents aren’t supposed to provide legal counsel to a client, so they’re not authorized (or trained) to explain contracts and legal terms to you.
+Agents are not supposed to provide legal counsel to a client, so they’re not authorized (or trained) to explain contracts and legal terms to you.
 Have a unique situation and need some language added to a contract?
 They’re not authorized to do that either.

 When it comes to title issues, agents aren’t equipped to help you either.
 They can’t give clients any opinion on the condition of title or the significance of the information in a preliminary title commitment.
 That puts BOTH buyer and seller at risk that an unrecognized problem could come back to bite you months or years down the road.

 As lawyers we have the experience and training to practice law.
 Got a question about your contract?
 We can answer it.
 Concerned about an issue or aspect of the transaction?
 We can deal with it.
 Worried about a defect in title?
 We can address it.

 You’re looking at a purchase worth hundreds of thousands of dollars.
 It’s common sense to hire a lawyer who is able, authorized, and obligated to fully protect your legal interests.

 Historically, agents were salespeople just like the guys who sell cars.
 Remember Glengarry Glen Ross and the “motivational speech” [NSFW] Alex Baldwin gives in it?
 To real estate agents, buyers and sellers are nothing more than “leads” to be closed.
 Even today, the buyer’s agent is officially known as the “selling agent.”

 Lawyers have always provided representation, period.
 We’ve never been paid to convince our clients to buy something.

 If you’ve gotten this far and you’re still not convinced, we’re probably not a great fit for you.
 But if you’ve been nodding throughout this page, then give us a call.